IATI/IATI-Extra-Documentation/en/activities-standard/overview/activities.rst

 * ``related-activity`` can express activities that have parental or sibling linkages.
 * via ``transactions``, monies can be linked together, with a specific ``iati-activity`` being quoted.

 A publisher can set a default language and currency, that is then used throughout the ``iati-activity``.
-This can be overriden in at any point however.
+This can be overridden in at any point however.

 Further guidance